Lab Assignment 3 - Buffer Overflows

 Executing the Attack.
 Once you have figured out the program and stack layout, you need to come up with a carefully crafted input that will take over browser.
 This input will likely contain some binary data (the attack payload) that corresponds to MIPS instructions you want to have executed.
 There are several tools you might want to use to create the payload and inject it into the running browser: a MIPS assembler (e.g. mipsel-linux-gcc, Logisim's "MIPS Rom" assembler, web-based MIPS assemblers, or yourself with the book's green reference card) to convert from MIPS assembly into MIPS machine language; xxd for converting text files containing hex digits to (or from) raw binary files; and cat for sending raw binary input to browser.

-Once your attack causes browser to print the "LOL 0wn3d! <netid> is on Facebook!" message, the browser program should exit gracefully.
+Once your attack causes browser to print the "LOL 0wn3d! <netid> is on Facebook!" message, it can just crash, loop forever, or exit gracefully.
 It is trivial to make it loop forever.
 A clean exit only takes a few extra instructions to invoke the normal exit() routine.

 Standard convention is for main(int argc, char **argv) to be invoked with the name of the program itself as argv.
 In order to support this, the simulator pushes the name of the MIPS program file on to the stack before invoking main.
 You may have noticed this file name appears near the top of the stack.